bytebase/bytebase.com/content/docs/reference/command-line.md

   version     Print the version of Bytebase

 Flags:
-      --backup-bucket string       bucket where Bytebase stores backup data, e.g., s3://example-bucket.
-When provided, Bytebase will store data to the S3 bucket.
-      --backup-credential string   credentials file to use for the backup bucket.
-It should be the same format as the AWS/GCP credential files.
-      --backup-region string       region of the backup bucket, e.g., us-west-2 for AWS S3.
       --data string                directory where Bytebase stores data.
 If relative path is supplied, then the path is relative to the directory where Bytebase is under (default ".")
       --debug                      whether to enable debug level logging --demo string                name of the demo to use.
 If specified, Bytebase will run in demo mode